-RADT 65 Radiographic Pathology is scheduled during the second spring semester.
-All students are expected to complete a significant research project in written form, as a thesis format.
+RADT 65 Radiographic Pathology and Sectional Anatomy is scheduled during the second spring semester.
+All students are expected to complete a significant written research project with an accompanying oral presentation.

 RADT 66 Special Modalities is scheduled in the second fall semester.
-Topics include special procedures, CT, cross-sectional anatomy and requisite knowledge to achieve CA State Certification in fluoroscopy and venipuncture.
+Topics include special procedures, CT, and requisite knowledge to achieve CA State Certification in fluoroscopy and venipuncture.